malchata/unicode-ranger-cli/README.md

-# Unicode Ranger!
+# `unicode-ranger-cli`
 ## Generates valid unicode ranges for use in the unicode-ranges CSS property, or font subsetting with pyftsubset by reading the content of a document.
+Uses [`unicode-ranger`](https://npmjs.com/package/unicode-ranger).

 Ever wanted to examine the content of a URL (or URLs) and get unicode ranges that you can use in a CSS `unicode-range` statement?
 Or for font subsetting?
 Now you can.